 MongoDB/Mongoid: (a bit rusty ATM, but I spent a decent amount of time here, and have contributed a few patches to Mongoid)

-Editors: Vim, but I don’t hate the emacs lot.
-And am okay with TextMate people as well :p (Usually this isn’t that important, but can matter when pairing).
+Editors: Vim, but I don’t hate the emacs lot and in fact spent a decent amount of time in that environment.
+(Usually this isn’t that important, but can matter when pairing).

-Libraries: I’d rather not name every library I’ve touched, if you’re curious about anything specific, feel free to ask, but in Ruby the toolset has been evolving quite a bit :)
+Libraries: I’d rather not name every library I’ve touched, if you’re curious about anything specific, feel free to ask, but toolsets tend to evolve rapidly

 Pretty good with the codes and the peoples, perhaps likable as well.